Backlinks are the nitrous of every successful SEO campaign.

 The moral of the story is that your content needs to help people reach a goal or solve a problem.

-Telling someone about the mistakes you have made helps them avoid those mistakes.
+- Telling someone about the mistakes you’ve made helps them avoid those mistakes.

 You get the point.